PyJaipur/100DaysOfCode/gauravrock/README.md

 - watch the tensorflow dev summit and also worked with vectors(linear algebra).
 ## day - -66 : march 7th 2019
 - worked out the multivariate gaussian naive bayes from scratch without any libarary.(working from scratch helps in knowing what is hiden behind libraries🤪) -soon will add the code.
+## day - -67 : march 8th 2019
+- learned the concept of positive definite, positive semidefinite & negative definite.
+## day - -68 : march 9th 2019
+- Trying to get the maximum accuracy in naive bayes using another great concept of Qda ,Lda and Rda.
+The last concept got singular matrix at the end which resulted in the decreasing the accuracy and precision also some conflicts with pooled co-variance matrix.🤯